Babcock LDP Shop – Terms and Conditions of Sale as at 14 September 2020

 - Babcock LDP Shop means the online system used by Babcock LDP to enable sales of Products and Services.

-- Force Majeure Event means an event or series of related events that is outside the reasonable control of the party affected to include but not limited to power failures, national industrial disputes, changes to the law, disasters, explosions, fires, floods, riots, terrorists attacks and war.
+- Force Majeure Event means an event or series of related events that is outside the reasonable control of the party affected to include but not limited to epidemic or pandemic (including but not limited to COVID-19), illness and/or shortage of staff, power failures, national industrial disputes, changes to the law, disasters, explosions, fires, floods, riots, terrorists attacks and war.

 - IPR means all intellectual property rights whether registered or unregistered including any application or right of application for such rights, copyright and related rights, database rights, confidential information, trade secrets, know-how, business names, trade names, trademarks, service marks, passing off rights, patents and rights in design.